Dalia Davis, President

 Stacie Baker, Mentoring Program Director

 Stacie Baker is a clinical social worker with both personal and professional experience in infertility.
 She has worked at numerous women’s health institutions, including RESOLVE, the National Infertility Organization and Extend, an ovarian egg-freezing company.
-Now the mother of two teenaged sons, she is committed to supporting prospective parents as they face the challenge of infertility.
+Now the mother of two teenage sons, she is committed to supporting prospective parents as they face the challenge of infertility.
 Additionally, she leads monthly adolescent Rosh Hodesh groups, which use Jewish teachings and traditions to give teen girls a place to feel safe, articulate their deepest concerns, and consider the impact of culture and gender on their daily lives.

 Gila Bauman, Social Media Coordinator